Our annual SCUBA diving vacation was, as usual, to Bonaire.

 This next picture shows Anne on the deck, with the trees in the background.
 I am wearing one of the "post dive" outfits that I made.
 It has a sleeveless button-up top, and a wrap skirt.
 Very practical for changing into after a dive.
 (This was actually before going to dive; you can tell because my hair isn't a mess yet.)
 Still needs a little fine-tuning, but it worked very well.

-Next, let's explore the island a little bit.
+Next, let's a little bit.

 Updated July 2020